This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 If you drive a motorhome, your engine is doing a lot more work than a typical car engine.
 Respect that.

-Oil changes: Follow your chassis manufacturer's recommendations, but as a general rule, gas engines need an oil change every 3,000-5,000 miles or annually.
-Diesel engines can go 5,000-10,000 miles depending on the engine.
-A DIY oil change runs $50-$80 in materials; a shop will charge $100-$200 for gas, $200-$400 for diesel.
+Oil changes: Follow your chassis manufacturer's schedule — as a general starting point, gas engines often need an oil change every 3,000–5,000 miles or annually, diesel engines every 5,000–10,000 miles, but your chassis manual has the final word.
+A DIY oil change runs $50–$80 in materials; a shop will charge $100–$200 for gas, $200–$400 for diesel.

 Brake inspection: Have brakes inspected annually or every 12,000 miles.
 RVs are heavy, and worn brakes on a 20,000-pound vehicle are genuinely dangerous.
 Budget $200–$600 per axle for brake service depending on whether you need pads only or rotors too.